Phyllonorycter ledella

 Identification

-Very small size (9–10 mm wingspan) and association with Rhododendron columbianum (Labrador tea) as the are identifying features.
+Very small size (9–10 mm wingspan) and association with Rhododendron columbianum (Labrador tea) as the plant are key identifying features.
 Larval mines on leaves of this host plant provide the most reliable identification. may be attracted to light.
 Genital dissection is typically required for definitive -level identification within Phyllonorycter.

 Appearance

 Small with wingspan of 9–10 mm.
-As a member of the Phyllonorycter, likely have narrow, with characteristic patterning typical of the genus, though specific coloration details for this are not well documented in available sources.
+As a member of the Phyllonorycter, likely have narrow, forewings with characteristic patterning typical of the genus, though specific coloration details for this are not well documented in available sources.

 Habitat

-Associated with where the Rhododendron columbianum (Labrador tea) occurs, typically in boggy or wetland areas with acidic soils.
+Associated with where the plant Rhododendron columbianum (Labrador tea) occurs, typically in boggy or wetland areas with acidic soils.

 Distribution